marshallward/f90nml/docs/source/contributing.rst

-If you are concerned that a project may not be suitable or may conflict with ongoing work, then feel free to submit a feature request with comment noting that you are happy to provide the feature.
+If you are concerned that a project may not be suitable or may conflict with ongoing work, then feel free to submit a feature request with comment noting that you are willing to provide the feature.

-Feature should be sent as pull requests via GitHub, specifically to the ``master`` branch, which acts as the main development branch.
+Feature should be sent as pull requests via GitHub, specifically to the ``main`` branch, which acts as the main development branch.

-Explicit patches via email are also welcome, although they are a bit more work to process.
+Explicit patches via email are also welcome.

 When preparing a pull request, consider the following advice: